Questions for EHR Vendors: What You Should Know Before You Commit

 What are the security compliance polices for using my own device to access the cloud-based EHR system?

-If a device is lost, stolen, or hacked, what countermeasures prevent protected data from becoming compromised?
+If a device is lost, stolen, or hacked, what countermeasures are in place to prevent protected data from becoming compromised?

 Does the ophthalmology EHR system require a user to be authenticated prior to obtaining access to PHI?